Septic System Repairs

 Septic Tank Baffles

-Baffles are an integral part of the septic tank.Β The septic baffles help protect the sewer lines coming in to the septic tank and exiting the septic tank to the disposal field by keeping the solid waste out of the sewer lines.Β One compartment septic tanks will have two baffles – an inlet baffle on the end of the inlet sewer line and outlet baffle on the outlet sewer line to the disposal field.Β Two compartment septic tanks will also have an interior baffle wall separating the two compartments inside the septic tank.Β
+Baffles are crucial to a septic tank’s function.
+They protect sewer lines entering and exiting the septic tank by keeping solid waste out.
+A single-compartment tank has two baffles: an inlet baffle on the inlet line and an outlet baffle on the line leading to the disposal field.
+Two-compartment tanks also have an internal baffle wall that separates the compartments.

-Older septic tanks came with pre-cast concrete baffles that were attached to the septic tank walls.
-Over time, they will erode away.
-These concrete septic tank baffles can be replaced with new plastic baffles.
-Newer septic tanks can also lose the baffles due to poor installation or improper drain cleaning.
-Septic technicians providing a maintenance septic tank pumping or ADEQ septic inspection service may find the baffle in the bottom of the septic tank.Β Septic tank baffles must be attached and in good-working condition for the septic tank to be considered functional.
+Older septic tanks often had pre-cast concrete baffles attached to the walls, which erode over time.
+These can be replaced with plastic baffles.
+Even newer tanks can lose baffles due to poor installation or improper drain cleaning.
+During maintenance pumping or ADEQ inspections, technicians may find the baffle at the bottom of the tank.
+For a septic tank to function properly, baffles must be securely attached and in good working condition.

 Root Removal from Tank and Sewer Lines

-It is very important if your home or business is on a septic system in the Phoenix area, that you know where your tank is and keep all trees and bushes far away from the tank and the field.
-It’s not a matter of if they will wreck your system, it’s a matter of when!
+If your home or business relies on a septic system, it’s crucial to know where your tank is located and keep trees and bushes far away from it and the disposal field.
+It’s not a matter of if roots will damage your system, but when.

-Do you have roots inside of your septic tank or leach field?
-Priority Pumping can help.
-We have trained technicians that can actually enter the septic tank and remove all those pesky roots, reseal the area and prevent future roots from entering the tank.
+Do you have roots in your septic tank or leach field?
+Priority Pumping specializes in septic system repair.
+Our trained technicians can enter the tank, remove the roots, reseal the area, and prevent future root invasions.

 Broken Septic Tank Lids